CMDA/Frontend-2/JS Bootcamp.md

 ```
 // If/elseif/else
-var condition = true;
+var condition = true
-var another = false;
+var another = false
-if(condition {
+if (condition) {
   // do something
 } else if (another) {
   // do something else
 } else {
   // do something else else
 }
 ```